 Cézanne, or maybe it was de Kooning, said a painting is never really finished, just abandoned at a more or less appropriate time.
 So it is for my efforts to gather back in a handful of the people and stories of our family.
 The rest of my life is calling, and I’ve got to go.
-A few words though, both philosophical and practical, to wrap it all up.
+A few words though, both philosophical and practical, to wrap things up.

 First the philosophical.

 At this point, I used to have a lengthy section here, in which I recapped and discussed the multiple reasons – intellectual, emotional, even spiritual – for putting in the time and effort to produce this site.
 It was an orderly little exposition.
 But…

 Over the months, it really didn’t sit well with me.
 By explaining certain things, we kill them.
 We just kill them.
 Stone dead.

 “Too much courtesy impairs your virtue,” said the Zen sage.